uli385899/My-Projects-Portfolio/README.md

   </tr>
 </table>

 To set up the lab, the Elastic Defend agent was added as an integration on the Elastic Cloud platform.
 The integration process involved copying the installation commands provided by Elastic into the terminal on my local machine.
-These commands installed and configured the Elastic Agent, enabling it to collect and forward system logs, security events, and other telemetry data from the local host to the Elastic Cloud server
+These commands installed and configured the Elastic Agent, enabling it to collect and forward system logs, security events, and other telemetry data from my local host to the Elastic Cloud server.

   ## Verifying intergration

 <img src="https://github.com/uli385899/My-Projects-Portfolio/blob/main/.assets/siem-4.1.png">
 <img src="https://github.com/uli385899/My-Projects-Portfolio/blob/main/.assets/siem-5.1.png">

 To verify that telemetry data was being successfully forwarded from my local machine to the Elastic Cloud server, an nmap scan was executed.
-This generated system events and logs related to the scan, verification was performed by navigating to the Discovery tab in Elastic Defend and conducted a quick KQL search query for "nmap."
+This generated system events and logs related to the scan.
+Verification was performed by navigating to the Discovery tab in Elastic Defend, conducting a quick KQL search query for "nmap".
   <hr>
 </details>